fizzbee-io/website/content/design/tutorials/quick-start.md

 {{% /fizzbee %}}
-Now, when you run the model checker and try the state explorer, you will see a few more action buttons titled `crash-role Server#0`, `crash-role Server#0` and `crash-role Server#0`.
-When you click one of these, it simulates a process restart.
-You will see the ephemeral data (`cache`) wiped out to its initial state but the `version` would be preserved.
+Now when you run the model checker and try the state explorer, you will see a few more action buttons titled `crash-role Server#0`, `crash-role Server#0` and `crash-role Server#0`.
+When you click one of these it simulates a process restart.
+You will see the ephemeral data (`cache`) wiped out to its initial state but the `version` will be preserved.

 For example, lets get to this state.